ELGAS Knowledge Hub

 The gas water heater igniter sparks until the flame sensor detects a flame.

-If the tankless water heater NZ (continuous gas hot water NZ) fails to light within a few seconds, the ECU shuts down the gas flow to prevent any unsafe accumulation of gas.
+If the tankless water heater NZ (continuous water heater) fails to light within a few seconds, the ECU shuts down the gas flow to prevent any unsafe accumulation of gas.

-The Continuous Gas Hot Water NZ (Tankless Water Heater NZ) Heating Process
+The Continuous Water Heater – Tankless Water Heater NZ Heating Process

-How Tankless Continuous Flow LPG Water Heater worksThe gas burner applies heat to the gas hot water heat exchanger that the water flows through the tankless water heater NZ (continuous gas hot water NZ).
+How Tankless Continuous Flow LPG Water Heater worksThe gas water heater burner applies heat to the gas hot water heat exchanger that the water flows through the tankless water heater NZ (continuous water heater).

 The course of the water through a continuous flow gas hot water system is typically a serpentine pattern, allowing the water to absorb as much heat as possible from the walls of the gas hot water heat exchanger. (see image)

-Some tankless water heater NZ (continuous gas hot water NZ) models have a secondary gas hot water heat exchanger to pre-heat the water, using the heat from the gas hot water burner exhaust gases.
+Some tankless water heater NZ (continuous water heater) models have a secondary gas hot water heat exchanger to pre-heat the water, using the heat from the gas water heater burner exhaust gases.

 This is often called a “condensing” model.

-The advantage of these gas hot water system types is that they provide even greater energy efficiency; however they tend to have a higher purchase price than standard tankless water heater NZ (continuous gas hot water NZ) models.
+The advantage of these gas hot water system types is that they provide even greater energy efficiency; however they tend to have a higher purchase price than standard tankless water heater NZ (continuous water heater) models.

-Controlling the Continuous Gas Hot Water NZ (Tankless Water Heater NZ) Temperature
+Controlling the Continuous Water Heater – Tankless Water Heater NZ Temperature

-As the flow rate and temperature of the incoming water can vary, the ECU modulates the amount of gas that goes to a tankless water heater NZ (continuous gas hot water NZ).
+As the flow rate and temperature of the incoming water can vary, the ECU modulates the amount of gas that goes to a tankless water heater NZ (continuous water heater).

 This modulation of the gas keeps the gas hot water at a constant temperature.

-This functionality is based on a gas hot water temperature sensor on the exit side of the gas hot water heat exchanger.
+This functionality is based on a gas water heater temperature sensor on the exit side of the gas hot water heat exchanger.

-Some tankless water heater NZ (continuous gas hot water NZ) models have temperature controllers that allow the user to select a gas hot water temperature and others are factory pre-set.
+Some tankless water heater NZ (continuous water heater) models have gas water heater temperature controllers that allow the user to select a gas water heater temperature and others are factory pre-set.

-These controllers can be located on the tankless water heater NZ (continuous gas hot water NZ) or wired to a remote location like a kitchen or bathroom.
+These gas water heater controllers can be located on the tankless water heater NZ (continuous water heater) or wired to a remote location like a kitchen or bathroom.

-The ECU takes the controller’s input to modulate the gas flow, keeping the gas hot water at the user’s desired temperature.
+The ECU takes the gas water heater controller’s input to modulate the gas flow, keeping the gas hot water at the user’s desired temperature.

-Most tankless water heater NZ (continuous gas hot water NZ) models come with their maximum gas hot water temperature pre-set in the factory.
+Most tankless water heater NZ (continuous water heater) models come with their maximum gas hot water temperature pre-set in the factory.

 This is a safety precaution to help prevent possible scalding.

-What to Look for When Buying a Continuous Gas Hot Water NZ (Tankless Water Heater NZ)
+What to Look for When Buying a Continuous Water Heater – Tankless Water Heater NZ

-There are many manufacturers of tankless water heater NZ (continuous gas hot water NZ) models, each offering different models including both LPG and natural gas options.
+There are many manufacturers of tankless water heater NZ (continuous water heater) models, each offering different models including both LPG and natural gas water heater options.

-There can be variations in features, functionality, and operation so always consult the specific manufacturer’s information when making a purchase selection or other decision.
+There can be variations in gas water heater features, functionality, and operation so always consult the specific manufacturer’s information when making a gas water heater purchase selection or other decision.

-Always consult the tankless water heater NZ (continuous gas hot water NZ) model owner’s manual for advice on safe operation and maintenance.
+Always consult the tankless water heater NZ (continuous water heater) model owner’s manual for advice on safe operation and maintenance.

 Don’t Calculate by Number of People or Bathrooms

-The sizing information available can be confusing because manufacturers and suppliers are trying to provide a simple answer to what can be a complicated question.
+The gas water heater sizing information available can be confusing because manufacturers and suppliers are trying to provide a simple answer to what can be a complicated question.

-Some suggest that you should use the number of bathrooms in your home to calculate the size of tankless water heater NZ (continuous gas hot water NZ) that you need, while others recommend you consider the number of people in your family.
+Some suggest that you should use the number of bathrooms in your home to calculate the size of tankless water heater NZ (continuous water heater) that you need, while others recommend you consider the number of people in your family.

-In some cases, a worst-case scenario is used to recommend the size of the tankless water heater NZ (continuous gas hot water NZ) required, and this can result in a much higher gas hot water consumption calculation than your actual gas hot water use.
+In some cases, a worst-case scenario is used to recommend the size of the tankless water heater NZ (continuous water heater) required, and this can result in a much higher gas water heater consumption calculation than your actual gas hot water use.

 Buying Too Large Wastes Money

-The result is that many people end up buying a larger tankless water heater NZ (continuous gas hot water NZ) system than they need.
+The result is that many people end up buying a larger tankless water heater NZ (continuous water heater) system than they need.

 This costs them extra money when they buy the tankless gas hot water system and will, in many instances, increase the ongoing operating costs.

-Factors to Really Consider When Choosing a Tankless LPG Gas Hot Water System
+Factors to Really Consider When Choosing a Tankless Gas Hot Water System (Tankless Gas Water Heater)

-Simultaneous shower use is one of the fundamental determining factors when choosing a tankless gas hot water system.
+Simultaneous shower use is one of the fundamental determining factors when choosing a tankless gas hot water system (tankless gas water heater).

 The key is not only how many people are in your home, but how and when they use gas hot water.
 For example: